Index Universal Life Insurance

 When Jim dies, the death death benefit covers all loans and what is left will also be left to the heirs along with the cash value.

 I know that this is not the perfect scenario.
 It is impossible to do a perfect scenario with so many variables.
-We didn’t take in consideration the taxes that Jim paid for this money, we didn’t take into consideration that Jim has a death benefit for his heirs, we didn’t take into consideration any major market drops that could have wiped out Bob’s savings while Jim is protected by the floor rate, etc. I know a lot of naysayers will argue that the numbers are not realistic with what is actually happening in real life.
+We didn’t take in consideration the taxes that Jim paid for this money, we didn’t take into consideration that Jim has built up a death benefit for his heirs, we didn’t take into consideration any major market drops that could have wiped out Bob’s savings while Jim is protected by the floor rate, etc. I know a lot of naysayers will argue that the numbers are not realistic with what is actually happening in real life.
 Nobody can guarantee you a certain amount when you have so many variables.
 These projections are here just to prove a point and the point I am trying to make is about what happens with your cash value after retirement.

 Hegemon Group International, LLC.
 (HGI) is a marketing company offering a vast array of products and services through a network of independent affiliates.
 HGI does not provide insurance products, real estate, legal or tax advice.
 In the USA, insurance products offered through Hegemon Financial Group, LLC (HFG); and in California, insurance products offered through Hegemon Insurance Solutions, LLC (California License #0I0198) – collectively HFG.
 HFG is licensed in all states and the District of Columbia, except Massachusetts.
 In Canada, insurance products offered through Hegemon Group International of Canada ULC in the provinces in which it is licensed.